Medigap Plan F High Deductible Make Sense or Not?

 Has The High Deductible Plan F Gone Away?

-With Medicare changes January 1, 2020, there have been some definite Medigap changes.
+With Medicare changes in January 1, 2020, there have been some definite Medigap disappointments.

 This also includes the High Deductible Plan F and the Plan C.